harvard-nrg/yaxil/docs/index.rst

 documentation covers all of the functions and classes in YAXIL and examples to help you get going.

-Here is an example of YAXIL in action
+Here is a very basic example of YAXIL in action

 .. code-block:: python